JackYang-/FiveTenKing/README.md

 queueCap: number of players entering the queue before a game is formed

+After you have the desired settings, run "node index.js" in your project directory and navigate to ip:port in your browser.

 # How to Play
 The first time you enter the game a manual pops up to explain the rules to you.
 You can reopen the manual by pressing the "Manual" button in the top left corner